zionsg/demo-mockpass-login/README.md

           ```

     + Run `npm run start` to start the Docker containers for the application
       and MockPass server.
-May need to run as as `sudo` depending on host
+May need to run as `sudo` depending on host
       machine, due to the use of Docker Compose.
     + Run `npm run stop` to stop the Docker container or just press `Ctrl+C`.
       However, the former should be used as it will properly shut down the